Canton of Mézidon Vallée d'Auge

 The canton of Mézidon Vallée d'Auge (before 2021: Mézidon-Canon) is a canton of France, located in the Calvados department, in the Normandy region.

 Geography

-This canton is organized around Mézidon-Canon.
+This canton is organized around Mézidon Vallée d'Auge.
 Its altitude varies from 4 m (Méry-Corbon) to 170 m (Castillon-en-Auge) with an average altitude of 42 m.

 Communes

-Since the French canton reorganisation which came into effect in March 2015, the communes of the canton of Mézidon-Canon are:
+Since the French canton reorganisation which came into effect in March 2015, the communes of the canton of Mézidon Vallée d'Auge are: